Renewable heating and cooling improves climate resiliency and equity.

 Denver’s detailed NZE goals are:

-To read more about our initiatives for new buildings, go to the Net Zero New Buildings & Homes page.
+To read more about our initiatives for new buildings, go to the Net Zero New Buildings and Homes page.

 The transition to renewable heating and cooling will cost-effectively bring many benefits to Denverites by providing air conditioning as temperatures rise, reducing children’s exposure to carbon monoxide and rapidly mitigating climate change by reducing methane emissions.